i2p-zero/i2p-zero/README.md

 download, then update the references in java-config.sh to the later version.
 To locate a recent JDK download URL, see https://jdk.java.net/12/

 Also note that JDKs for Linux, MacOS and Windows will be downloaded, which will total several hundred megabytes.
+You may need to ensure your system has zip, unzip and bzip2 installed to run the build script.

 Run the `bin/build-all.sh` script, which will in turn call the following scripts: